WSU-janderson/project6-multiset-design-IanBonif/essay.md

 |search()|O(n)    |O(log(b))|
 |Union() |O(n * m)|O(n * m) |

-The n stands the size of one and m is the size of the other.
+The n stands for the size of one, and m is the size of the other.

 ## Sources
 [1] Information and control | international conference on foundations of computation theory | sciencedirect.com by elsevier, https://www.sciencedirect.com/journal/information-and-control/vol/64/issue/1 (accessed Dec.
 5, 2025).